LemuelPuglisi/BaC/Ch_8_ethereum.md

 # Ethereum

-Ethereum è una cryptocurrency intesa a fornire un linguaggio di programmazione Turing-completo, utilizzabile per lo sviluppo di Smart Contracts, allo scopo di codificare vari sistemi decentralizzati (non-fungible assets, DAOs, smart propriety e molto altro).
+Ethereum è una cryptocurrency intesa a fornire un linguaggio di programmazione Turing-completo, utilizzabile per lo sviluppo di Smart Contracts (*Dapps, Decentralized APPs*), allo scopo di codificare vari sistemi decentralizzati (non-fungible assets, DAOs, smart propriety e molto altro).

 > **Intro completa dal whitepaper.**
 > The intent of Ethereum is to create an alternative protocol for building decentralized applications, providing a different set of tradeoffs that we believe will be very useful for a large class of decentralized  applications, with particular emphasis on situations where rapid  development time, security for small and rarely used applications, and  the ability of different applications to very efficiently interact, are  important.
 Ethereum does this by building what is essentially the  ultimate abstract foundational layer: a blockchain with a built-in  Turing-complete programming language, allowing anyone to write smart  contracts and decentralized applications where they can create their own arbitrary rules for ownership, transaction formats and state transition functions.
 A bare-bones version of Namecoin can be written in two lines of code, and other protocols like currencies and reputation systems can be built in under twenty.
 Smart contracts, cryptographic "boxes" that  contain value and only unlock it if certain conditions are met, can also be built on top of the platform, with vastly more power than that  offered by Bitcoin scripting because of the added powers of  Turing-completeness, value-awareness, blockchain-awareness and state.